How Men's and Women's College Soccer Rosters Differ — 2025 Season Analysis | RosterWise™

 | NAIA scholarships | Available | Available |

 The pre-House distinction was significant.
 In men’s D1 soccer, 9.9 scholarships were split across the entire roster, meaning most scholarship players received partial athletic aid.
-In women’s D1 soccer, each scholarship was a full ride — but limited to 14 players, with the rest of the roster receiving no athletic scholarship money.
+In women’s D1 soccer, each of the 14 scholarships was a full ride, with the rest of the roster receiving no athletic scholarship money.

-Under the House settlement for opt-in schools, sport-specific scholarship caps are gone and roster limits apply.
-This changes the math for both genders, though the details vary by program and conference.
+Under the House settlement for opt-in schools, sport-specific scholarship caps are gone and both genders operate under a 28-player roster limit.

 Recruiting timeline differences